AdobeDocs/commerce-admin.nl-NL/help/b2b/account-company-roles-permissions.md

 1. Kies **[!UICONTROL Roles and Permissions]** in het linkerdeelvenster.

-1. Hiermee kunt u een van de volgende taken uitvoeren.
+1. Completes any of the following tasks.

-### Een rol maken
+### Create a role

 1. Klik op **[!UICONTROL Add New Role]** .